jethomas2020/SQL-Challenge-/README.md

 Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+We inspect the CSVs and sketched out an ERD of the tables.
 We used the tool from http://www.quickdatabasediagrams.com.

 Data Engineering

-    Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+    Using the information we created a table schema for each of the six CSV files.
+We specified data types, primary keys, foreign keys, and other constraints.
-        For the primary keys check to see if the column is unique, otherwise create a composite key.
+        For the primary keys, we checked to see if the column is unique, otherwise create a composite key.
 Which takes to primary keys in order to uniquely identify a row.
-        Be sure to create tables in the correct order to handle foreign keys.
+        We created tables in the correct order to handle foreign keys.

-    Import each CSV file into the corresponding SQL table.
-Note be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.
+    Imported each CSV file into the corresponding SQL table.
+(Note: imported the data in the same order that the tables were created and accounted for the headers when importing to avoid errors.)

 Data Analysis

-Once you have a complete database, do the following:
+Once we have a complete database, we explored the following in our analysis:

-    List the following details of each employee: employee number, last name, first name, sex, and salary.
+    1. List the following details of each employee: employee number, last name, first name, sex, and salary.

-    List first name, last name, and hire date for employees who were hired in 1986.
+    2. List first name, last name, and hire date for employees who were hired in 1986.

     List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.